Warning: Major spoilers for the end of The Handmaid's Tale's first season below!

 If you read the book, then you'll be happy (and probably frustrated) to know that the season one finale ends in pretty much the same way.
 After returning home from the stoning-that-wasn't, Offred watches one of the Eye's infamous black vans pull up outside the Waterfords' home from the window.
 Nick comes into her room and whispers, "Just go with them, trust me," before a pair of intimidating men walk up the stairs.
 She manages to hug Rita goodbye and discreetly tell her about the package of letters, which she's hidden underneath the bathtub (Rita grabs it before anyone else can find it), and the men calmly escort her outside.
 Not even Serena Joy or Commander Waterford, who both demand to know what's happening since they weren't informed, can stop them from taking Offred away.

 As she's loaded into the van, her internal monologue is pulled straight from the last page of Atwood's novel.
 "Whether this is my end or a new beginning I have no way of knowing," she says.
 "I have given myself over into the hands of strangers, because it can't be helped.
 And so I step up, into the darkness within; or else the light."
 Did Nick arrange for her and their unborn baby to be transported to safety across the border?
 Or has he been playing her all along and sent her to her death?
-Like a lot of other things in The Handmaid's Tale, it's left vague, but regardless of where Offred ends up, we have a feeling that the tracker in her ear will definitely come into play in season two.
+Like a lot of other things in The Handmaid's Tale, it's left vague.
+Fortunately season two will be here on April 25.